dschrempf/blog/hugo/content/Links.md

 <span class="timestamp-wrapper"><span class="timestamp">[2019-08-30 Fri] </span></span> [The Secret Shame of Middle-Class Americans](https://www.theatlantic.com/magazine/archive/2016/05/my-secret-shame/476415/), TheAtlantic.
 Nearly
 half of Americans would have trouble finding $400 to pay for an emergency.
 I’m one of them.

+<span class="timestamp-wrapper"><span class="timestamp">[2017-06-27 Tue] </span></span> [Is the staggeringly profitable business of scientific
+publishing bad for science?](https://www.theguardian.com/science/2017/jun/27/profitable-business-scientific-publishing-bad-for-science), TheGuardian.
+It is an industry like no other, with profit margins to rival Google – and it was created by one of Britain’s most notorious tycoons: Robert Maxwell.

 ## Español {#español}